 Texas Open Meetings Act (TOMA).
 All public meetings are required to follow all parts of the Texas Open Meetings Act.
-Therefore, we will be holding this meeting both in-person at our administrative offices and on ZOOM.
+Therefore, we will be holding this meeting both in-person at the Mission Career Center, Mission Training Room and on ZOOM.
 With this format, comes some changes to what is required of board members and the public.

-- The presiding member (Chair or designee) must be in-person at the meeting location, 4981 Ayers Street, Corpus Christi.
-Texas. - Board members must be visible on camera in order to count toward the quorum and in order to vote. - The public and all presenters will need to be visible while presenting information.
+- The presiding member (Chair or designee) must be in-person at the meeting location, 4981 Ayers Street, Corpus Christi, Texas. - Board members must be visible on camera in order to count toward the quorum and in order to vote. - The public and all presenters will need to be visible while presenting information.